 For years, the trend for businesses was moving away from remote work.
-This year has flipped that paradigm on its head.
+Since 2020, that paradigm has been flipped on its head.
 Now companies big and small are scrambling to get everything online as quickly as possible.

 This is the future the world holds.
 Like it or not, remote work is likely here to stay.
 Instead of fighting it, your best bet is to accept this shift, look for guidance from companies that have already transitioned, and focus on learning as you go.

 Large corporations are making the shift towards leaving their offices behind.
 Amazon is dropping the lease on an entire building in Seattle.
 Facebook is working to hire more people from diverse locations and plans on keeping as much as 50% of its staff remote.
 Twitter is allowing much of its staff to remain remote indefinitely if they choose to.
 Other companies like Slack and Shopify are following suit and plan to all but eliminate physical offices.

 While resistant to the change, after making the switch, many companies aren’t seeing the need to go back to the way they did things before.
 They see the advantages of working remotely and are working to bridge the gaps that still exist.

 Up to 77% of workers feel they are just as productive at home as they are in the office.
 They often feel more at ease while at home and don’t feel as stressed by their work as before.
 Many people are avoiding lengthy commutes and are gaining hours back to their days.